NickGTollinger/Team16_Project/README.md

 checkDetoxifierAccuracy.py is exactly what you think, it checks the accuracy of the resulting file (currently kaggle_dataset_results.csv)

-predictDetox.py will give statistics on the detoxified headlines

 CSVs Used:
 bert_predictions_testing and bert_predictions_testing_clickbait_only are the full predictions on the Kaggle dataset, and its predictions of what is clickbait respectively